-Tracey’s past experience includes private law firm practice, in-house general counsel work for a major financial services company, and seven years as an Assistant United States Attorney for the Eastern District of New York.
+Tracey’s past experience includes private law firm practice, in-house associate general counsel work for a multinational financial services company, and seven years as an Assistant United States Attorney for the Eastern District of New York.
 During her time as an assistant U.S. attorney, Tracey served as both the Acting Chief of Environmental Litigation and the Chief of Bankruptcy.

 - Successfully represented a financial services firm in an arbitration matter involving claims of unsuitability, failure to supervise, breach of fiduciary duty and fraud related to investments in IPO purchases of closed-end funds, preferred stock and reverse convertible notes.
 Obtained expungement for financial adviser and branch manager.